MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This internal attribute is the Player's current strength stat.
 By default, this equals their default strength, however it can be changed by Status Effects with stat modifiers.

-This stat is used to calculate the Player's [[maximum carry weight|Data-Structure:-Player#max-carry-weight]].
+This stat is used to calculate the Player's [maximum carry weight](player.md#Max-carry-weight).
 This value is recalculated every time the Player's strength stat changes.
 The formula to calculate the Player's max carry weight in kilograms is quadratic, not linear.
 It is roughly based on the range of real human weightlifting capacities.
 The full formula, where `x` is the Player's strength stat, is: